rio tinto red river in andalucia

 rio tinto sendero molinos harineros

-A few words about the river rio Tinto
+A few words about the rio Tinto river in Spain

 The Rio Tinto is a river in the province of Huelva in Andalucia.
 It is around 100 km long, from its source to the Huelva estuary.